 You need the Cusco Tourist Ticket to visit Ollantaytambo, read more information below.

-If you are interested in the Inca civilisation and history and you want to see more Inca sites near Cusco besides Machu Picchu, the above 7 are a very good start to explore!
+If you are interested in the Inca civilisation and history and you want to see more Cusco Inca ruins besides Machu Picchu, the above 7 are a very good start to explore!
 But isn’t that a bit much I hear you think?